Home/Vegetables/Dehydrated Cabbage

 Instructions

 2. 2.
-In a large bowl, combine the rehydrated cabbage, cooked quinoa, diced avocado, and cherry tomatoes.
+In a large bowl, combine the rehydrated cabbage, cooked quinoa, cherry tomatoes, and red onion.

 3. 3.
-Drizzle with olive oil and lemon juice, season with salt and pepper, and toss gently to combine.
+In a small bowl, whisk together olive oil, lemon juice, salt, and pepper, then pour over the salad and toss to combine.

 Ingredients